 How to market your baby and kids’ clothing brand in China?

 Here you have the opportunity to embark on a market whose growth potential is not going to stop so early.
-In order to develop your business in the China market, many steps await you and do not think that transposing your model into China will be enough.
+In order to develop your business in the China market, many steps await you, and do not think that transposing your model to China will be enough.